besp9510/pi_i2c/README.md

 Error numbers:
 * `EI2CNOTCFG` : pi_i2c has not yet been configured
-* `ESLAVEHUNG` : Slave forcing SDA line low
+* `EDEVICEHUNG` : Device forcing SDA line low
-* `ECLKTIMEOUT` : Slave not responsive after clock stretch timeout
+* `ECLKTIMEOUT` : Device not responsive after clock stretch timeout
-* `EBUSLOCKUP` : Bus is locked: SDA and SCL lines are being held low by slave
+* `EBUSLOCKUP` : Bus is locked: SDA and SCL lines are being held low by device
 * `EBUSUNKERR` : Bus is in an unexpected state following an unknown error
-* `ECLKTIMEOUT` : Slave not responsive after clock stretch timeout
+* `ECLKTIMEOUT` : Device not responsive after clock stretch timeout
 * `EFAILSTCOND` : Failed to write a START condition to the bus.
 Most likely, error occurred during a previous STOP condition.

 #### Write